epiphyt/form-block/readme.txt

 == Screenshots ==
 1. The form in the frontend
+2. The form block variation picker
+3. The form creation wizard to create form fields without them creating manually
-2. The form block in the backend
+4. The form block in the backend
-3. The form block settings
+5. The form block settings